urbit/docs/tutorials/hoon/lists.md

 ### `weld`

-The `weld` function takes two lists and concatenates them:
+The `weld` function takes two lists of the same type and concatenates them:

 ```
 > (weld ~[1 2 3] ~[4 5 6])